fbpx

 But you can be effective.

-These two concepts sometime gets mixed up and it leads poor leadership and an unmotivated team.
-You don’t resolve conflicts, coach people to grow with, and make people feel motivated to work for you with speed.
+These two concepts sometimes get mixed up and it leads to poor leadership and an unmotivated team.
+You don’t resolve conflicts, coach people to grow, and make people feel motivated to work for you with speed.
 You need to invest time in the relationship with each individual that you manage in the salon.

 A great way of doing this is to install a regular one-on-one meeting.
-This is regular a time that you set aside with each member that report to you in your salon or salon organization.
-It can be a 30 minutes coffee per week, one hour every two weeks, or whatever fits the need of the individual.
+This is regular a time that you set aside with each member that reports to you in your salon or salon organization.
+It can be a 30-minute coffee per week, one hour every two weeks, or whatever fits the need of the individual.

-This is a time where you listen to concerns from your team member.
-It’s also an opportunity to coach your employee on challenges they face.
-You can use the time to ensure your salon staff is onboard on the direction and culture of your salon.
-Try also to get a bit personal and understand what’s going on with the employee in your salon (to the extent they are willing to share).
+This is a time when you listen to your team members’ concerns.
+It’s also an opportunity to coach your employees on the challenges they face.
+You can use the time to ensure your salon staff is onboard with the direction and culture of your salon.
+Try also to get a bit personal and understand what’s going on with the employees in your salon (to the extent they are willing to share).

-You’ll find that connecting regularly like the is time invested that will save time in the long run.
-You’ll be able to quicker catch an employee retention issue and better be able to adapt your management style to the individual.
+You’ll find that connecting regularly is a time investment that will save time in the long run.
+You’ll be able to quickly catch an employee retention issue and better be able to adapt your management style to the individual.
 It will also make your staff feel valued which will motivate them to do a better job.

 6. Develop a Salon Commission System That Rewards the Right Type of Behaviors & Activities